 You’ll also feel healthy after eating here as this menu is fresh, healthy and full of delicious options that won’t leave you feeling bloated, tired and sick!

 Modern Market is a Denver-based fast-casual restaurant that offers a variety of fresh and fast foods and much healthier options than you’d find at your typical airport fast food restaurant.
 You can find Modern Market in both Concourses B and C.

-Smashburger is open for business (as of Jan 2018) in concourse C and offers plenty of gluten-free options.
+Smashburger is open for business in Concourse C and offers plenty of gluten-free options.
 In case you haven’t heard of Smashburger, it’s a fast casual burger restaurant with locations throughout Colorado.

 If you’re looking for a savory, juicy gluten-free burger while awaiting your flight at Denver International Airport, be sure to put Smashburger to the taste test.